abdomursal/westerOps/README.md

 # westerOps_challenge

-The task is to design and developed  using a React Native, which aims to display 'To Do List'.
+The task is to design and develop a React Native application, which aims to display 'To Do List'.

 # main features: